cyberark/conjur/design/authenticators/authn_jwt/token_schema.md

 When validate_restrictions is called in JWTVendorConfiguration class the following will happen as a result:

 1. The `validate_restrictions` function will call `CreateConstraintsFromPolicy` that create constraints object checking the hosts annotations.
     1. It create instance of `NonEmptyConstraint` to check we have at least one host annotation.
-   2. Will call `LoadMandatoryClaims` command class to load the list of mandatory claims for the `mandatory-claims` variable.
+    2. Will call `LoadEnforcedClaims` command class to load the list of enforced claims for the `enforced-claims` variable.
 This class will create and return `RequiredConstraint` object.
         1. If variable configured but not populated error be thrown
         2. If variiable with invalid value error be thrown
         3. If variable not configured empty list will be returned
-   3. Will call LoadClaimsMapping to load mapping and convert relevant mandatory claims from mapping
+    3. Will call LoadClaimsMapping to load mapping and convert relevant enforced claims from mapping
     4. It create `RequiredConstraint` object from it
     5. Will create `NonPremmitedConstraint` from deneid claims const ("iat","exp"...)
     6. With Create `MultipleConstraints` object with all the constraint objects above and return it
 2. The `validate_restrictions` functon will call `CreateValidatorFromPolicy` to create validator with the claims mapping loaded
     1. Will call the `LoadClaimsMapping` command class to get dictionary between claim to annotation.
         1. If variable configured but not populated error be thrown
         2. If variiable with invalid value error be thrown
         3. If variable not configured empty hash will be returned
     2. It create *ValidateRestrictionOneToOne* object and will return it
         1. The logic of ValidateRestrictionOneToOne will check restriction by this order:
             1. If there is mapping for it will use mapping.
 If the mapped claim not in token we raise error
             2. If there is no mapping we will check token has claim from annotation.
 If its not there we throw error
 3. `ValidateResourceRestrictions` will be called with the constraints and the validator from the previous steps.
 This run will check the claims in the token and annotations.
 If anything wrong like a missing claim in the host annotation or a claim has an invalid value, an error with be thrown and the authentication request will be denied.

 ### Class Diagrams